All Episodes

 I do not know who the whistleblower is.

-If Adam Schiff doesn't know, how does the chief justice know one of those two people is a whistleblower?
+If Adam Schiff doesn't know, how does the Chief Justice know one of those two people is a whistleblower?

-So how can they ban language and ban questions regarding somebody that everybody professes not to know who the person is?
+I don't know that either one of them are, so how can they ban language and ban questions regarding somebody that everybody professes not to know who the person is?

 I made no accusations.